NetSuite, Implementation, Data Migration, Planning, Accounts Receivable

 -

-You might have journal entries, like the allowance for doubtful accounts entry, being posted to the accounts receivable aging.
+You might have journal entries, such as the allowance for doubtful accounts entry, posted to the accounts receivable aging.
 This would only occur if your allowance for doubtful accounts is configured as an “Accounts Receivable” account type.
-I’ve seen this with accrued AP balances on the accounts payable side.

 The best practice is to avoid using journal entries to post to the accounts receivable and payable accounts.

-If you recently implemented NetSuite, consider contacting OptimalData or your implementation partner to review the open AR/AP data migration.
+If you recently implemented NetSuite, consider contacting OptimalData or your implementation partner to review the open AR data migration.

-If you need a quick fix, consider posting a journal entry in the current period, allocating the No Customer balance to the correct customer.
-That will zero out the No Customer balance and move the balance to the correct customer account.
+If you need a quick fix, consider posting a journal entry in the current period to allocate the No Customer balance to the correct customer.
+That will zero out the No Customer balance and transfer it to the correct customer account.
 While this solution isn’t ideal, it might be the easiest path forward.

 Conclusion